Emulator Issues #5493

 RAM: 4GB DDR3-1333

-#12 Updated by captgrrr over 6 years ago
+#12 Updated by captgrrr about 7 years ago

 Also it seems disabling the frame limiter and letting vsync keep the game speed in check only reduces the reboots(3.0-600+), Ive still had a few completly random ones.
 When this setting is on auto its always been the 2 spots mentioned in the issue report on my machines.

-#14 Updated by captgrrr over 6 years ago
+#14 Updated by captgrrr about 7 years ago

 No problem.
 Its been set to 48000hz.
 Tried no audio 3 times now and It seems to make things reboot more quickly (first wave of medium sized ships) switched back to xaudio2 and reboot at the boss fight again.
 Dsound also gets to the boss fight.
 LLE recompiler didnt seem to make a difference nor did LLE interp.
 All of these results are with the frame limit set to auto because the reboot is more consistant this way.
 Im pretty sure the linux box was on alsa 48000hz but I dont have access to it right now.
 It was a dvr i built for my parents.
 Just for the sake of testing I tried 3.0-594 with no audio output, no reboot.

-#18 Updated by skidau over 6 years ago
+#18 Updated by skidau about 7 years ago

 I took a look at this issue and it is resetting because the music has gone out of sync with the game.
 I can get it to consistently reset if I set the framelimiter to 40fps (66% speed).
 The game does not reset if it is running at 100% speed.